outsinre/outsinre.github.com/_posts/2017-11-28-archlinux.md

 1. As the Grub BIOS boot partition is not regularly accessed, there is no need to follow rigid alignment rules.
 It can just start at 34s (no alignment) or 40s (minimal alignment).

    GRUB embeds its *core.img* into this partition
-2. It is recommended to create the ESP with [550MiB](https://www.rodsbooks.com/efi-bootloaders/principles.html).
+2. It is [recommended](https://www.rodsbooks.com/efi-bootloaders/principles.html). to create the ESP with 550MiB.
-3. Note that the end of part 2 and the start of part 3 are both 551MiB.
+3. When the unit used if MiB, the end of part 2 and the start of part 3 are both 551MiB.
 If using *s* unit, their relation should be `+1`.

 Up to now, the partitions layout looks like: